Life With Diabetes: Your Child And You

 A diagnosis of juvenile diabetes is never easy to accept.
 The parents are worried, sometimes destabilized, and the child finds themselves having to take on large responsibilities for their age.
 Diabetes is easy to manage, but it requires a lot of discipline; insulin injections, blood glucose monitoring and diet plans are just a few important things to think about.

 Despite all this, your child needs to be able to experience a normal childhood without feeling limited or left out.
-So how can you make cohabitation with the disease easier?
+So how can you make cohabitation with this condition easier?
 Here are some suggestions.

 - Talk about diabetes with your child.
-Use simple, precise words to describe the disease and explain why you need to monitor blood sugar levels, inject insulin or take medication.
+Use simple, precise words to describe the condition and explain why you need to monitor blood sugar levels, inject insulin or take medication.

 - Be transparent when your child asks you questions.
 Don’t hide the truth, but always emphasize the positive side—for example, by pointing out that proper treatment keeps you healthy.

-- Debunk the myths that surround diabetes.
-That way, your child will always know how to answer and what to say to those who might misunderstand the disease.
+- Debunk the the myths that surround diabetes.
+That way, your child will always know how to answer and what to say to those who might misunderstand the condition.